Child Abuse Prevention Overview

 - Children's Advocacy Centers are non-profits that serve as the first stop for children who have experienced sexual abuse, severe physical abuse, or witnessed a violent crime.
 CAC's are available to support Texas schools with implementation of required trainings.
 Local centers can provide more information on training opportunities and child abuse reporting information that may be available within your community.
 You can search for the local center that serves your school on the CAC website.

 - The Dallas Children's Advocacy Center Online Training Center has a variety of training modules available on its website.

 - Darkness to Light is a non-profit dedicated to educating adults about the steps they can take to prevent, recognize and react responsibly to the reality of child sexual abuse.
-Stewards of Children is free training available to all Texas school district and open-enrollment charter school employees.
+Stewards of Children is a training available to all Texas school district and open-enrollment charter school employees.
 It is approved by Texas Education Agency for CPE credits.
 A certificate of completion is available after finishing the training.
 The training offers ease of use for districts through online and facilitator-led training options, along with the ability to track, monitor, and maintain records of training participants.

 - DFPS provides online training that includes video tutorials on mandatory reporting in the school setting.
 This web-based training tool and video module can be used to train school staff on how to make and file a report.
 A certificate of completion is available at the conclusion of the course.
 DFPS has regions throughout Texas.
 Please contact the DFPS Regional Education Specialists (Word) in your region for more information on child abuse training for school staff.

 - Children's Advocacy Centers of Texas, Inc. One with Courage campaign provides information and resources for Texas schools.
 Free posters, brochures, and banners are available to increase awareness.

 - Texas Association Against Sexual Assault has downloadable brochures and toolkits.